lhmchyd/Shrimple-Music/README.md

 Shrimple Music is a **lightweight**, **minimalist**, and **responsive** music player built for seamless playback on **desktop and mobile** devices.
 It allows users to **search, queue, and play** their favorite tracks in a simple yet powerful interface.

 📌 **Live Demo:** [Shrimple Music](https://shrimple-music.netlify.app)

-🤖 **AI:** Using both Copilot and OpenAI to make this my first project.
+🤖 **Disclaimer:** Using both Copilot and OpenAI to make this my first project.

 ---